 They can be effective too.
 Forrester also found that members of loyalty programs typically spend more than non-members.
 Over a three-month period, the research company found that members spent $183.50 compared to non-members spend of $141.20: a significant increase.

 Customer rewards programs are not a new idea.
 Coffee shops have been using stamp-based programs for years in an attempt to get people to come back to their shop day after day.
-Meanwhile, air miles programmes have always been popular with major airlines.
+Meanwhile, air miles programs have always been popular with major airlines.

 However, as technology advances it has become easier and easier for small businesses of all kinds to manage more and more complex customer loyalty programs.
 Smartphone apps mean it is easy for the customer to keep track of the benefits they are collecting, while cloud-based computing makes it easy for them to manage these deals across a number of platforms.